Gus simmons, director of bioenergy

 The following segment is from the original award provided to Cavanaugh in 2017.

-Gus Simmons and Jeff Cappadona accept the award in the Biotech area at the 2017 Coastal Entrepreneur Awards
+Gus Simmons and Jeff Cappadona accept the Coastal Entrepreneur Award in the Biotechnology category in 2017.

 Part of the Cavanaugh mission is to help utilities and owners understand the importance of moving away from inherited business behaviors that have not kept up with innovations in technology and ways to better manage the resources they have been entrusted.